tillkuhn/rubin/README.md

 ## Introduction

-A thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce events records for an existing Kafka Topic, using just plain http communication.
+rubin is basically just thin wrapper around [Confluent's  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce event records for an existing Kafka Topic, written in Go and using just plain http communication.

 ## Why the funky name?